-This week I was lucky enough to attend a ceremony in Dublin City University where honorary doctorates were conferred on legendary Irish GAA broadcaster and writer Mícheál Ó Muircheartaigh and Joe Schmidt, Head Coach of Irish Rugby.
+I was lucky enough to attend a ceremony in Dublin City University where honorary doctorates were conferred on legendary Irish GAA broadcaster and writer Mícheál Ó Muircheartaigh and Joe Schmidt, Head Coach of Irish Rugby.
 Both men have excelled in their chosen fields and were both rightly lauded for their outstanding achievements and their dedication to excellence, on and off the pitch.

 A theme that permeated throughout the various speeches and compliments bestowed on both was one of impact.
 Both men through their different careers have made an undeniably impact on Irish society, Micheál is the voice of our national GAA games, a voice that has accompanied some of the most iconic moments in Irish sport while also being a champion of Irish language and for our country’s older citizens.
 Joe Schmidt is an inspirational leader who encourages and cultivates not only excellence but also important values in every team he has coached.

 Occasions like this week are wonderfully inspirational but also a chance to learn and understand why?
 What makes these people so special and is there anything we can learn for our organisations and staff, that might truly engage and leave a lasting impact?